Akhyar Rashid: Kedah

 On 4 March 2017, Akhyar made his first-team debut for 2017 season coming on as a substitute for Syazwan Zainon in the 80th minute of 4–0 win at Darul Aman.
 He scored his senior goals on 27 July 2017 in a Malaysia Cup match against Melaka United in victory win 6–2.

 On 11 February 2018, Akhyar has scored his first goals on his 7th appearance for Kedah FA in the Malaysia Super League match against PKNP in a 0–1 win at Penang State Stadium.

 Johor Darul Ta'zim

 On 29 December 2018, Akhyar signed a contract with Johor Darul Ta'zim.
+He made his debut for the club coming on as a substitute in a 1–0 win over Perak on 2 February 2019.
+Akhyar made his AFC Champions League debut in a 2–1 loss against Japanese club Kashima Antlers at the Kashima Soccer Stadium.
+He then scored his first goal for the club in which he also got an assist in a 3–1 win over FELDA United on 5 April.

+During the 2023–24 AFC Champions League match on 7 November 2023, Akhyar scored in the 87th minute to secure a massive 3 points in a 2–1 win over Korean club Ulsan Hyundai.

+Terengganu (loan)

+On 12 February 2024, Akhyar joined Terengganu on loan alongside teammate, Safawi Rasid.
+On 30 July, he recorded a goal and an assist in a 3–2 win over Negeri Sembilan.

+Terengganu

+On 28 April 2025, Akhyar permanently signed a two-years contract until 2027 where he scored 10 goals and 4 assists in 22 appearances for the club in the 2024–25 season.
+Akhyar impressed throughout the season becoming a key player for the club.

 International career

 Youth

-Akhyar has represented Malaysia at all youth level from the under 16-side to the under-23 sides.
-He was a member of the Malaysia U17 in ASIAN Inter School Championship 2015 that took place in China in August 2015.
+Akhyar has represented Malaysia at all youth levels from the under 16 to the under-23 sides.
+He was a member of the Malaysia U17 in 2015 Asian Inter-School Championship held in China in August 2015.